behnamnikbakht/CPSC-67101/README.md

 So the result might be semantically problematic.

 #### Lemmatization
 On the other hand, lemmatization considers the meaning of the word, especially when it uses wordnet network.
+For example, `good, well` might be lemmatized into a single token `good`.

 #### Tokenization
 It is to split text in a set of words.
 The simplest way is to split by space characters.
-But it could get more strength by wordnets as well.
+But it could get more strength by wordnet as well.
-For example, “european union” might be considered as two or one tokens.
+For example, “European Union” might be considered as two or one token.

 #### Additional processing
 like considering “not” as the opposite semantic value, or normalizing term frequencies.